-Final Fantasy 16 is the next RPG in Square Enix's mainline of its beloved series, and fans are excited to know the important details, including is release dates for PlayStation 5 and PC.
+Final Fantasy 16 is the next RPG in Square Enix's mainline of its beloved series, and fans are excited to know the important details, including is release dates for PlayStation 5.
 The highly-anticipated RPG was announced during a Sony livestream showing off upcoming PS5 games, and a trailer also premiered to give us our first look at Final Fantasy 16.

-While fans will have to wait a while before Final Fantasy 16 comes out for PlayStation 5 or PC, Square Enix has already shared some interesting details about the game's story, characters, and gameplay elements.
+While fans will have to wait a while before Final Fantasy 16 comes out for PlayStation 5, Square Enix has already shared some interesting details about the game's story, characters, and gameplay elements.

 Here's everything you need to know about Final Fantasy 16.

-Final Fantasy 16 trailer: What does it reveal about the upcoming RPG?
+Final Fantasy 16 trailers: What do they reveal about the upcoming RPG?

 During Sony's September 2020 PS5 showcase, a Final Fantasy 16 trailer titled Awakening premiered, revealing a medieval fantasy world full of magic and Final Fantasy Summons known as "Eikons".
 The trailer reveals that FF16 will feature political intrigue with Soulslike combat.
 Various district kingdoms are engaged in war to these Eikons, which include, Phoenix, Shiva, and Titan.
 There's a scene featuring Shivan going against Titan.